Skip to main content

 Dr. Carrie Heike uses the 3dMD system to understand more about craniofacial differences in children with (also known as velocardiofacial syndrome).

-"Now that we have the ability to quantify the specific craniofacial characteristics of a syndrome, we can link this data to genetic research in order to more fully understand causes and search for cures," say Dr. Heike.
+"Now that we have the ability to quantify the specific craniofacial characteristics of a syndrome, we can link this data to genetic research in order to more fully understand causes and search for cures," say Heike.

 Dr. Anne Hing is using this technology to quantify variations in head shape in children with craniosynostosis.